ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

   deleteMyHardDrive :: k () ()

--- We'll update our commands
-data Command
+-- New commands for the new effects data Command
   = ReadLine
   | WriteLine